-Of course fresh will always be preferred (especially with heirloom tomatoes), but because the salsa is cooked down, canned is acceptable.
+Of course fresh will always be preferred (especially with heirloom tomatoes as demonstrated with my homemade tomato soup), but because the salsa is cooked down, canned is acceptable.

-That way you can have garden salsa any day of the year, even in the winter.
+That way you can have garden fresh salsa any day of the year, even in the winter.

-Eat your fresh garden salsa as is with nachos or stir it into some homemade queso to make salsa con queso.
+Eat your fresh garden salsa recipe with nachos or stir it into some homemade queso to make salsa con queso.